-Because of this, the default emission factors in the Protocol do not account for T&D losses and are therefore appropriate for end users who do not own or operate T&D lines.
-If your local government owns or controls the T&D system but generates (rather than purchases) the electricity transmitted through the system, you should not report the emissions associated with T&D losses under Scope 2, as they would already be accounted for under Scope 1.
+Local Governments Who Own or Operate the T&D system and Generate the Electricity If your local government owns or operates the T&D system and generates (rather than purchases) the electricity transmitted through the system, you should not report the emissions associated with T&D losses under Scope 2.
+These emissions are accounted for under Scope 1.
 This is the case when generation, transmission, and distribution systems are vertically integrated and owned or controlled by the same entity.

-However, if you purchase (rather than generate) electricity and transport it through a T&D system that you own or control, you should report the emissions associated with T&D losses from power purchases under Scope 2.
+Local Governments Who Own or Operate the T&D System and Purchase the Electricity If you purchase (rather than generate) electricity and transport it through a T&D system that you own or operate, you should report the emissions associated with T&D losses from power purchases under Scope 2.
+These emissions would not be accounted for elsewhere in your inventory.

 See Chapter 8 for more information on how to calculate these Scope 2 emissions.